- Submission Requirements

 Project Description and Photographer’s Biography

-Along with your images, please submit a project description about the photo-essay / portfolio of images entered into the award and how it relates to the project theme of ‘Justice’ (see below for more information).
+Along with your images, please submit a project description about the photo-essay / portfolio of images entered into the award and how it relates to the project theme of “Reclaiming the Future” (see below for more information).
 Your project description should be no more than one A4 page in length (approximately 500 words).

 Please also submit a short biography of the photographer (approximately 100–300 words).

-You must submit a story proposal of an assignment that you would undertake if you were to win the award.
+Please submit a story proposal for an assignment that you would undertake if you were to win the award.
 The story proposal must be uploaded via the online submission system during the registration process.
 Your story proposal should be no more than one A4 page in length (approximately 500 words).
-Your story proposal should demonstrate that you have researched the subject and include a breakdown of your budget.
+Your story proposal should demonstrate that you have researched the subject and should include a breakdown of your budget.
 Please include references and links to information regarding the subject.
-The story proposal is an important aspect of your submission, which will be carefully considered by the judges.
+The story proposal is an important aspect of your submission, and will be carefully considered by the judges.

 Important: The story proposal can be a continuation of the submitted photo-essay / portfolio of images entered into the award.
-Though the submitted images / portfolio must be related to the award theme, with 2016’s theme being “Justice”, it is not necessary for the submitted story proposal to be related to the award theme.
+Though the submitted images/portfolio must be related to the award theme, with 2019’s theme being “Reclaiming the Future”, it is not necessary for the submitted story proposal to be related to the award theme.

 Size and Quality

-Images must include your full name and image number in the file info.
+- Images must include your full name and image number in the file info.
+For example, 01_firstname_surname.jpg

-Images must be uploaded in jpg/jpeg format (medium to high quality).
+- Images must be saved in jpg / jpeg format (medium to high quality).

 The content of an image must not be altered or retouched beyond the accepted standards allowed by the industry.
 The jury will ultimately decide whether an image conforms to these standards.